black77dragon/DragonShield/new_features.md

 - [ ] **[DS-009] Harmonize Data Import/Export**
     Upgrade `DataImportExportView.swift` and `DatabaseManagementView.swift` to use standard Design System components.

+- [ ] **[DS-014] Tighten Dashboard Tile Padding**
+    In the Dashboard view's horizontal canvas with three tiles, reduce the lower padding/white space so the distance from the tile border to the title/text matches the top spacing.

 ## Implemented
+- [x] **[DS-012] Fix Account Price Update Flow (2026-02-06)** From the Dashboard's "accounts need updating" tile, the "latest price" update now persists the latest price with today's date in the instrument prices table and shows a confirmation popup (price + date with an "OK" button) after a successful update that closes upon acknowledgment.
+- [x] **[DS-013] Move Transactions to Portfolio Sidebar (2025-11-25)** Transactions link moved from System group to Portfolio group under Positions.
 - [x] **[DS-010]** Improve contrast in Edit Instrument GUI (change white fields to light grey)
+- [x] **[DS-011] Rename Accounts Update Dialog** Dialog now titled "Update Prices in Account" when opened from the "accounts need updating" tile.